WebOzy/Drupal-QA-Checklist/README.md

 ### A bit about checklists

 Each time you open the QAChecklist, it will look to see if any tasks have already been completed.
 For example, if you've already turned on clean URLs then that item will be checked.
 You still need to click "Save" to time and date stamp the automatically-checked items.

 The tasks here are designed to be done sequentially, from top to bottom.

-How it's organized
+### Some notes

-   * Save Button: Be sure to click the save button after you check off each item.
+- Save Button: Be sure to click the save button after you check off each item.
 This will create a time and date stamp so that you can easily see when each task was completed.

-   * Help: Some items have "More info" links.
+- Help: Some items have "More info" links.
 These will take you to appropriate documentation pages where you can read more about a module or important concept.

-“Configure” may also mean “Install and configure”.
+- “Configure” may also mean “Install and configure”.
 At WebOzy we make frequent use of distros and server images.
 This means that the software is already installed, but still needs to be configured uniquely for each client.

-“review” means to check over, the usual settings may be fine
+- “Review” means to check over, the usual settings may be fine

-examine or assess (something) formally with the possibility or intention of instituting change if necessary.
+    - **define**:*review* - to examine or assess (something) formally with the possibility or intention of instituting change if necessary.

 ### Don’t do it all

 Not every task in this list needs to, or even should, be done.
 Some of this will rely on your web host or PAAS provider.
 Using a Drupal-optimized provider such as Pantheon means that much of this list is already completed.
 Sit back and enjoy some iced tea.
 For standard web hosts, you may want to ask about the availability of certain points.

-Credits
+### Credits

 The Drupal QA Checklist was created by Nicholas Garofalo (Eidolon Night), the CTO of WebOzy, Inc. and other staff members.
 Development was paid for exclusively by Volacci.
 Special thanks to Travis Carden who created the Checklist API and ported the 7.x-1.x branch.

 ## Deployment

 - Deploy code to live server
     - This checklist is meant to be performed on your live environment Other checklists

+## Other checklists

 These are other checklists that would be good to complete.

 - Security Review